 A trademark owner may register the desired trademark with the state or states in which the business operates.
 Such registration is usually considered alternative to federal registration, since that procedure has the same effect on a nationwide basis.
 The effect of such registration is similar to that of federal registration, reduced to the limited state-wide territory and different enforcement venues.

 The owner of a distinctive mark, symbol or device may acquire a “common law trademark” without attempting or achieving registration thereof.
 The trademark owner gives notice of its claim to a common law trademark by attaching “TM” to the trademark.
 The common law trademark lacks the impact and enforcement firepower of a registered trademark, but nonetheless offers some legal protection to its owner.
 The owner of the common law trademark can sue for infringement of the mark, but must prove the prior adoption and use of that mark in the affected service territory, and suffers other limitations to its enforcement rights not presented when the trademark is registered.

 The trademark owner who has applied for but not received registration (the process normally takes more than a year with the USPTO) still enjoys the protections afforded the common law trademark until the registration is filed and complete.
 Once the registration is complete, the attendant legal rights will date back to no later than the application date.

 Those are the basics.
 If you have any further questions or legal needs with respect to business and trade names, do not hesitate to contact us.

 Caution: This article provides general information and is not intended to be legal advice.
 Your personal circumstances likely vary from those discussed in this article.
-You should contact Lambert & Lambert PLC if you are seeking specific legal advice regarding the topics discussed above.
+You should contact Lambert Law if you are seeking specific legal advice regarding the topics discussed above.